A Complete Guide to Web Scraping Job PostingsMonday, August 9, 2021

-- Less expertise.
 Web scraping is a niche process that requires a high level of technical skills, especially if you need to scrape from some of the more popular websites or if you need to extract a large amount of data on a regular basis.
-Starting from scratch is tough even if you hire the professionals, whereas data service providers, as well as scraping tools, are expected to be more experienced with tackling the unanticipated obstacles.
+Starting from scratch is tough even if you hire professionals, these development guys are expected to be well experienced with tackling the unanticipated obstacles.

-- Infrastructure requirements.
 Owning the crawling process also means you'll have to get the servers for running the scripts, data storage, and transfer.
 There's also a good chance you'll need a proxy service provider and a third-party Captcha solver.
-The process of getting all of these in place and maintaining on a daily basis can be extremely tiring and inefficient.
+The process of getting all of these in place and maintaining them on a daily basis can be extremely tiring and inefficient.

-- Legal risks.
-Web scraping is legal in most cases though there's a lot of debates going around and even the laws had not explicitly enforced one side or the other.
+What's more, the issue of legality shall be considered.
 Generally speaking, public information is safe to scrape and if you want to be more cautious about it, check and avoid infringing the TOS (terms of service) of the website.
-That said, should this become a concern, hiring another company/person to do the job will surely reduce the level of risk associated with it.
+Hiring a professional service provider will surely reduce the level of risk associated with it.

 3. Using a web scraping tool

 Technologies's been advancing and just like anything else, web scraping can now be automated.